zombocom/maildown/README.md

 - Their gem is unmaintained, but honestly it's pretty simple and will keep working for some time.
 - We have way more monkeypatches than they do 🙀.

 ## Test

-We use the appraisal gem to generate Gemfiles.
+We use the [appraisal gem](https://github.com/thoughtbot/appraisal) to generate Gemfiles.
 Install all dependencies with this:

 ```
-$ appraisal install
+$ bundle exec appraisal install
 ```

 Run a specific suite like this: